 I personally take into account functional screening of the client prior to fitting them on their bikes.
 A tactic I employ at Complete Physio Bike-Fit.

 I will touch on how you can do this yourself in later blogs on gym regimes and yoga…

-- Secondly I see people with saddles way too high!!
-It’s such a basic fit – I appreciate that measuring with ‘clinical’ accuracy is not always possible – however if you are unable to properly touch the ground when sat on the saddle- its too high!
-The guys at ‘Global Cycling Network’ (@globalcyclingnetwork) provide excellent advice on this – also fantastic to follow on Instagram for general advice. (https://www.youtube.com/watch?v=FVu5Zrktm40)
+- Secondly I see people with saddles way too high!
+It’s such a basic fit – I appreciate that measuring with ‘clinical’ accuracy is not always possible – however if you are unable to properly touch the ground when sat on the saddle- it’s too high!
+The guys at ‘Global Cycling Network’ (@globalcyclingnetwork) provide excellent advice on this – also great to follow on Instagram for general cycling advice. (https://www.youtube.com/watch?v=FVu5Zrktm40)

 - Cleat Positioning – quite simply you get most power down through the heads of your first two metatarsals.
 Line them up well and make sure both are equal – sounds simple – but it’s so often overlooked.
 It also takes me a long time to change this during a bike-fit when we could be discussing more interesting and finer details!
 Again the guys at GCN have some good tips and instruction on how to adjust and fit your cleats effectively and safely.